PolymerLabs/arcs/shell/docs/getting-started.md

 *   The *[PersonalGreet](https://glitch.com/edit/#!/arcs-hello-world?path=particles/PersonalGreet/PersonalGreet.manifest)* particle takes as input a singleton of type Person and displays a personal greeting message that gets composed into the DOM output from the previous Greet particle.

 Every recipe runs inside an Arc.
-The Arc contains one or more recipes (the code and data flow) and views (the data) that get mapped into the Arc from the user's context (universe of all available data to the Arcs runtime).
+The Arc contains one or more recipes (the code and data flow) and stores (the data) that get mapped into the Arc from the user's context (universe of all available data to the Arcs runtime).

 When the demo is loaded, the Arcs runtime is initialized by including the [playground script](https://polymerlabs.github.io/arcs-cdn/v0.0.4/playground/playground.html).
 That script reads the "Hello, World" demo [arc.manifest](https://glitch.com/edit/#!/arcs-hello-world?path=arc.manifest) file and loads it as an Arc into the Arcs context.